IntelPython/dpctl/docs/doc_sources/contributor_guides/building.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the conda-recipe included with the sources to build the dpctl
 package.
-The advantage of this approach is that all dependencies are pulled in
+The advantage of this approach is that all oneAPI library dependencies are
-from oneAPI's intelpython conda channel that is installed as a part of oneAPI.
+pulled in from oneAPI's local conda channel that is installed as a part of oneAPI.

 .. code-block:: bash